 Think before you share

 We’ve all been guilty of sharing something without thinking about it first.
-But when it comes to the spread of disinformation, this can be a dangerous thing to do.
+But this can be dangerous when it comes to spreading disinformation.

 Before you share something on social media or with your friends and family, please take a moment to consider whether it’s accurate and whether you want to share it.